drunarayan/barospection/README.md

 1. Pandas & Numpy (dataframes and math libraries for Python)

-We expect to run for 5 sessions ***every week starting Thursday Aug 7, 2025 ***.
+We expect to run for 5 sessions ***every week starting Friday, Aug 15th, 2025 ***.
 Look for the Google Meet schedule links to be available at the end of this page.

 Please check this website & classroom for ALL UPDATES.
 I will try not to send emails or notifications for any updates.
 All materials will show up on this link below.
 So please bookmark it check it frequently.